emrgnt-cmplxty/automata/automata/docs/core/embedding/embedding_provider.rst

-EmbeddingProvider
+EmbeddingVectorProvider
 =================

-``EmbeddingProvider`` is an abstract base class that provides embeddings for symbols.
+``EmbeddingVectorProvider`` is an abstract base class that provides embeddings for symbols.
 It is used in different embedding types such as ``OpenAIEmbedding`` and as an input in classes like ``SymbolCodeEmbeddingHandler`` and ``SymbolDocEmbeddingHandler`` for